 ESCI-314 Paleontology, 4 cr.
 Principles, study of invertebrate phyla, morphology, taxonomy, evolution and paleoecology, as well as occurrence of various fossil types.
 Lecture 2 hours, lab 3 hours.
-Prereq.: ESCI-212 and BIOL-ZOOL-211.
+Prereg.: ESCI-212 and BIOL-ZOOL-211.

 ESCI-315 Glacial and Quaternary Geology, 3 cr.
 Investigations of the geologic processes that have been at work during the last two million years, including the stratigraphic and environmental aspects of glacial and recent sediments.
 Lecture 3 hours.
-Prerea: ESCI-121.
+Prereq.: ESCI-121 or ESCI-211.